samuelsycamore/nextjs-docs/pages/blog/wildfire.md

 What an incredible power to be able to wield!

 That's when I knew that I'd be in this for the long haul.

-* * *

-*Thanks for reading!
-Is your team in need of a new JavaScript developer?
-Does your company value high-quality documentation & public-facing communication?
-Let's talk!
-[My DMs are open on Twitter](https://www.twitter.com/tanoaksam).*